transdigiware/hyperledger-fabric-on-linux-one/README.md

     * Make sure that the **Transaction Type** is set to `SetSensorTemp`.

-    * Modify the JSON data`"guage": "resource:org.acme.sample.Team#teamID:xxx"`  — enter your team's identifier in place of the value where **xxx** is in the sample JSON data.
+    * Modify the JSON data`"gauge": "resource:org.acme.sample.Team#teamID:xxx"`  — enter your team's identifier in place of the value where **xxx** is in the sample JSON data.

     * Modify the JSON data`"newSensorValue": 0` — enter a value your sensor could have.